 Drug discovery and development has inherent risks, including the risk that molecular targets prove not to be important in a particular disease, the risk that compounds that demonstrate attractive activity in preclinical studies do not demonstrate similar activity in human beings, and the risk that a compound is not safe or effective for use in humans.
 Antisense technology in particular is relatively new and unproven.
-Most of our resources are being applied to create safe and efficacious drugs for human use; any of the risks described above could prevent us from doing so.
-In addition, even if a drug candidate is ultimately proven safe and effective for human use, initial planned human studies maybe insufficient and additional costly studies may be required with the result of delaying commercialization of the product and increasing the investment required prior to commercialization.
+Most of our resources are being applied to create safe and effective drugs for human use; any of the risks described above could prevent us from doing so.
+In the past, we have invested in clinical studies of drug candidates, including some that remain in our pipeline, that have not resulted in proof of efficacy against targeted indications.